 The composer and conductor Andrea Molino was born in Turin and lives in Zurich.
-From 1996 to 2007, he was musical director of the Pocket Opera Company in Nuremberg.
-His projects the smiling carcass (1999) and Those Who Speak In A Faint Voice (2001, on the topic of the death penalty) were early manifestations of his commitment to an innovative, multimedia-oriented music theatre.
-From 2000 to 2006, Andrea Molino was artistic director of Fabrica Musica.
-There he created the multimedia project CREDO, about ethnic and religious conflicts (Karlsruhe & Rome, 2004; Brisbane, 2006), and WINNERS (Brisbane & Paris, 2006).
-In 2009, he conducted the Orchestra della Fenice in the Basilica die Frari in Venice for his multimedia concert Of Flowers And Flames, to commemorate the 25th anniversary of the Bhopal disaster in India.
-Three Mile Island, about the 1979 nuclear accident in Pennsylvania, premiered in 2012 at the ZMK Karlsruhe, followed by its Italian premiere at the Teatro India in Rome.
+Molino was musical director of the Pocket Opera Company in Nuremberg from 1996 to 2007,.
+His projects the smiling carcass (1999) and Those Who Speak in A Faint Voice (2001, on the topic of the death penalty) were early manifestations of his commitment to an innovative, multimedia-oriented music theatre.
+From 2000 to 2006, Andrea Molino was also artistic director of Fabrica Musica, where he created the multimedia project CREDO, centred on ethnic and religious conflicts (Karlsruhe & Rome, 2004; Brisbane, 2006), and WINNERS (Brisbane & Paris, 2006).
+In 2009, he conducted the Orchestra della Fenice in the Basilica die Frari in Venice for his multimedia concert Of Flowers and Flames, commemorating the 25th anniversary of the Bhopal disaster in India.
+The premiere of Three Mile Island , about the nuclear accident in Pennsylvania in 1979, took place in 2012 at the ZKM Karlsruhe, the Italian premiere followed at the Teatro India in Rome.

 High resolution photos available here.